The Scoliosis and Spine Institute doctors are experts in treating Ankylosing Spondylitis

 In order to understand your symptoms and treatment options, it helps to begin with a basic understanding of spinal anatomy.
 Therefore, this includes becoming familiar with the various parts that make up the spine and how these parts work together.

 Often, the first sign of Ankylosing Spondylitis (AS) occurs with the inflammation of the sacroiliac (SI) joints.
-To be more specific, the SI joints are the two joints that connect the lower spine to the pelvis.
+Specifically, the SI joints are the two joints that connect the lower spine to the pelvis.
 Also, you can feel these joints about two inches to either side of the spine in the low back.

 With this disease, inflammation eventually moves to the spine.
 As a result, long-term inflammation of the spinal joints (called spondylitis) leads to calcium deposits forming in the ligaments around the intervertebral discs (the cushions between your spinal vertebrae) and the ligaments that hold the vertebrae together.
 When these ligaments calcify, movement becomes restricted.
-Eventually, there can be a complete fusing together of the vertebrae (called ankylosis).
+Eventually, the vertebrae may fuse together.

 Once damage to the bone starts, the body continually tries to repair the damage with scar tissue and new bone tissue.
 As the process continues, the bone becomes weaker and weaker.
 When the inflammation finally “burns out” and begins to disappear, the body attempts to heal the bone by producing calcium deposits around the area of the damage.
 For some unclear reason, as the bone heals itself, the calcium deposits spread to the ligaments and discs between the vertebrae.
 Meanwhile, this leads to a fusion of the spine, sometimes referred to as bony ankylosis.